 Salaries, wages, self-employment income, professional fees — basically income from work you perform.
 What doesn't count: investment income, dividends, interest, capital gains, rental income, pensions.
 Those are "unearned" and can't be excluded under FEIE.

-The Zero-Tax Scenario
+Illustrative Zero-Tax Scenario

-- FEIE excludes $126,500 → your US taxable earned income: $0
+- FEIE excludes $126,500 → US taxable earned income: $0

-- Total tax: $0
+- Total income tax: $0 (self-employment tax discussed below)

 Strategy 2: Foreign Tax Credit (FTC)

-When FTC Beats FEIE
+When FTC Is More Favorable Than FEIE

 - German income tax: ~$65,000 (42% bracket + solidarity surcharge)